TrevisanGMW/hello-github/gt_tools_docs/README.md

      alt="GT Utilities Curves">

 <h3>Combine Curves</h3>
-<p>Moves curve shape nodes of the selected curves into one single transform, essentially combining them.
+<p>Moves curve shapes of the selected curves into one single transform, essentially combining them.
 <br>In case a bezier curve is found, the script gives you the option of converting them to NURBS.</p>

 <h3>Separate Curves</h3>